xiangzhi/psi-wiki/Brief-Introduction.md

 You can also change how a stream is rendered.
 In the picture below the Interpolation Style property of the Sin stream has been changed to _Step_ which renders the stream so that it maintains its current value until the next message is received.
 For the Cos stream the Interpolation Style property has been changed to _None_ so that only the values of the messages are displayed and no connecting lines are drawn between them.
 When using this valule for Interpolation Style the Marker Style property must be changed to something other than _None_ or nothing at all will be rendered.
 Notice in the picture below that the Visualization Panel for the Sin stream has been resized by dragging its bottom edge in order to get a better view of the data.

 Notice also that _Snap to Stream_ has been enabled on the Sin stream so that the Cursor always snaps to the message nearest to the mouse.
 If one or more of the timing displays is activated, then the user can find the exact time of any message in the stream by moving the cursor near it.
 To enable _Snap to Stream_, right-click the stream you wish to snap to in the Visualizations tab and select _Snap to Stream_ in the context menu.
-The stream that is currently being snapped to will display an additional magnet icon next to it in the Visualizations tab.
+The stream that is currently being snapped to will display a slightly different icon next to it in the Visualizations tab.
 To cancel _Snap to Stream_, right-click the stream in the Visualizations tab and again select the _Snap to Stream_ menu item.

 ![PsiStudio (Interpolation Style)](PsiStudio.InterpolationStyle.png)